cixel/cis-cybersecurity-seminar/presentation.md

 [.background-color: #ffffff]
 ![100% original](thinking-bball-c.png)

-^ It has to measure well to be useful
+^ It has to be accurate but it can't weight 8 pounds

-^ But it also can't weight 8 pounds or nobody will use it
+^ or nobody will use it

 ^ And if they did use it, the app would just be like "you suck at free throws with an 8 pound ball" and that's not a particularly useful metric

-^ There are not that many security experts in the room.
+^ There are like 5 people from contrast in the room

-Maybe a few.
+^ There are probably not that many security experts in here Maybe a few.
 I'm not one of them.
 Arshan probably is, O'Leary probably is.